rickhull/device_input/README.md

-Your tooling must be aware of this distinction and choose the correct underlying data types just to be able to delimit messages and perform a successful read (without a decode).
-This software does that, maps the encoded values to friendly strings for display, and provides both library and executable code to assist in examining kernel input events.
+Your tooling must be aware of this distinction and choose the correct underlying data types just to be able to delimit messages and perform a successful read.
+This software does that, decodes the message, maps the encoded values to friendly strings for display, and provides both library and executable code to assist in examining kernel input events.

 # Installation